 When mustached men take to the dhol, and ghagra-clad women dance to garba tunes like no one’s watching, that’s when you know it’s the festive season in Gujarat.
 Celebration of most famous festivals in Gujarat will make you groove while flaunting the state’s age-old traditions and vivid culture.
 From dahi handi breaking competitions to decorating the livestock, all festivals of Gujarat have something special about them.

-Festival In Gujarat
+15 Popular Festival In Gujarat

 If you’re planning a holiday here, you must time it smartly.
 Because the way Gujaratis celebrate life leaves you pepped and panting at the same time!

+Out of all the festival of gujarat, Navratri is one of the most popular.
 We can’t deny we think of Dandiya, Garba and Falguni Pathak when we think of Gujarat Navratri festival!
 This is among the most vibrant festivals in Gujarat and other parts of India.
 During this 10-day celebration, locals perform a Durga pooja, and enjoy with music, Garba, and dandiya.

 Where: Navratri is a traditional festival of Gujarat.
 You will come across the celebration in every nook and corner of the state.